 Pike Place Market

-Some of my favorite Pike Place Market stops include:
+A few of my favorite Pike Place Market stops include:

 - Old Stove Brewery, for craft brews overlooking the bay;